 4) Search for the specific user you’d like to edit the role for.

-5) Add the Course Editor or Grader Roll from the Assign Role drop down menu.
+5) Select the desired role from the Assign Role drop-down menu.
 Select Enroll User.

 1)Find the specific users you’d like to edit the role for.
 Select the pencil icon in the “Roles” column for that specific user.
 The Pencil will appear next to their currently awarded role.